 Need Help paying Rent?
-Many struggling families need help with rent every day.
-If you are facing eviction, and cannot pay your most important bill, this statement, is a cry for immediate assistance!
-This article can give you some suggestions about where you can go to get help.
-There are many government and community organizations that are in place, to help people who are suffering financial hardships.
+Many families who experience a financial emergency need help with rent.
+If you face eviction and cannot pay your most important bills, this statement is a cry for immediate assistance!
+Find out where to get rental assistance.
+Many governments and community organizations are in place to help people who are suffering from financial hardships.

-They not only will help to pay rent but can also assist with food, clothing.
-You are not alone in this, and there are places you can go to, to get the help you need.
+You are not alone in this.
+There are places you can go to to get the help you need.
 It will not be easy, and you will be required to provide proper documentation of your financial status, identity, and proof of address.
 You will have to go to several places to get the money, but if you are fortunate, you will get real help in the end.

+It depends.
 HUD is a government agency that helps promote affordable housing in at-risk communities.
 HUD qualified renters with affordable housing and reduced rents.
-Apartment owners who participate in the Section 8 Program, get help placing eligible tenants in low-income housing.
-HUD also help with delinquent rent payment, utility bills, security deposits for new renters and low-interest loans for first-time homeowners. (more info)
+Apartment owners who participate in the Section 8 Program get help placing eligible tenants in low-income housing.

-There are many large and local churches in your community that receive money from the member donations and the government.
-These organizations help with rent, utilities and other mandatory bills for the poor.
+Many large and local churches in your community receive money from member donations and the government.
+These organizations help with rent, utilities, and other mandatory bills.
 To get help, you must provide documentation to prove your identity and financial status.
 When you go for help, make sure to bring

 - Picture identification